theimowski/master-thesis/docs/section-paradigms.md

 At first glance, it is obvious that the implementation in listing {{csparadigmfunctional}} is much more concise with only 5 lines compared to 15 in listing {{csparadigmimperative}} (technically these 5 lines build a single expression which could be written in a single line, but were split to improve readability).

-The code in listing {{csparadigmfunctional}} follows a functional pattern with respect to that every function invocation is treated as an expression which takes some input and returns some output:
+The code in listing {{csparadigmfunctional}} follows a functional pattern in respect to that every function invocation is treated as an expression which takes some input and returns some output:

 * `File.ReadLines` in line 2 takes path to file (of type `string`) and returns a sequence of lines (`seq<string`).
 The sequence is evaluated lazily, which prevents loading whole file into memory;
 * `Where` (line 3) is a function (speaking strictly C# jargon, it is a LINQ extension method) which takes a predicate function as its argument (`Where` is an example of higher-order function) and returns sequence with items that match the predicate;